ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 {: shortdesc}

 1. Verify that your router services are reachable by the router health check.
   * **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IP addresses to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
-For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your routers from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} that are used to check the health of your routers on port 80 and [the IP addresses in step 6 of this section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your routers from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} that are used to check the health of your routers on port 80 and [the IP addresses in step 6 of the Updating IAM firewalls section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
 Continue to the next step to get the router service IP addresses.
-  * **VPC**: If you set up [VPC security groups](/docs/openshift?topic=openshift-vpc-network-policy#security_groups) or [VPC access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) to secure your cluster network, the necessary inbound access for router health checks is blocked.
-The {{site.data.keyword.openshiftshort}} control plane IP addresses are blocked from checking the health and reporting the overall status of your Ingress components.
-The Cloudflare IPv4 IP addresses are blocked from checking the health of the IP addresses of your router services.
-Because each ACL has a quota of only 50 rules and each security group has a quota of only 25 rules, you currently cannot add enough inbound and outbound rules for each {{site.data.keyword.openshiftshort}} control plane and Cloudflare IP address.
-Due to this known limitation your Ingress status shows that your routers are unreachable; however, this status does not reflect your router services' actual health.
-If you notice that traffic is not flowing correctly to your apps and you want to manually check your router services' health, you can continue to the next step.
-Alternatively, to allow the inbound traffic for router healthchecks, you can create a single rule to allow all incoming traffic on port 80.
+  * **VPC**: If you set up [VPC security groups](/docs/openshift?topic=openshift-vpc-network-policy#security_groups) or [VPC access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) to secure your cluster network, ensure that you create the rules to allow the necessary traffic from the {{site.data.keyword.openshiftshort}} control plane IP addresses and Cloudflare IPv4 IP addresses.
+Alternatively, to allow the inbound traffic for router healthchecks, you can create one rule to allow all incoming traffic on port 80.

 2. Get the external IP addresses that the router services are listening on.
 If you have a multizone cluster, note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.
 In VPC clusters, the external IP addresses are behind a hostname that is assigned by the VPC load balancer, such as `aabb1122-us-south.lb.appdomain.cloud`.
     ```